National Urban League

 The guiding principle of the National Urban League is to empower communities and change lives.
 As a national and community partner, the Urban League has worked with Centene to advance its corporate purpose to transform the health of the community, one person at a time.

-Centene’s Chairman, President, and Chief Executive Officer, Michael F. Neidorff, serves as president of the National Urban League Board of Trustees, and several Centene corporate and subsidiary executives are on the boards of local Urban League affiliates.
+Centene's Chairman, President, and Chief Executive Officer, Michael F. Neidorff, immediate past president of the National Urban League Board of Trustees, and several Centene corporate and subsidiary executives are on the boards of local Urban League affiliates.

 The Community Empowerment Center opened during the 2017 National Urban League Conference in July and is currently home to the Save Our Sons workforce and jobs training program.